 If you are unable to go to this event but would like to know more about it, the EFFAB Secretariat plans to attend on your behalf.

-REGISTER NOW!
 May 14, Brussels: Healthy livestock and people seminar

 Mrs. Mairead McGuinness - Member of European Parliament - will host the event.